rfeinman/pytorch-minimize/README.md

 _

-*MATLAB offers minimal autograd support via the Deep Learning Toolbox, but the integration is not seamless: it requires alternative "dlarray" structures and only a [subset of functions](https://www.mathworks.com/help/deeplearning/ug/list-of-functions-with-dlarray-support.html) are supported.
+*MATLAB offers minimal autograd support via the Deep Learning Toolbox, but the integration is not seamless: data must be converted to "dlarray" structures, and only a [subset of functions](https://www.mathworks.com/help/deeplearning/ug/list-of-functions-with-dlarray-support.html) are supported.

 ## Minimization Routines